DJSiddharthVader/Simulations-02712-Project/Documents/report.md

 # Discussion

+It is clear that differences in QS interactions related to producing a public good can results in significantly different population dynamics.
+Further examinations of more biologically relevant scenarios may yield more interesting results, especially examining other sets of parameters and interactions.

 It is hard to determine whether the specific type of interaction matrix from our set of biologically relevant matrices can significantly differentiate the trajectory of total cell densities between the microbiome environments of IBD vs non-IBD.
-It would be interesting to use empirical interaction matrices for simulations as it could provide more insight into if these interaction matrices are important in determining disease states.
+It would be interesting to use interaction matrices derived from real receptor-signal pairs found in nature for simulations (see [@hiller_2020]).
+This could provide more insight into if these interaction matrices are important in determining disease states such as strep throat.

 #### Contributions

 | Contribution       | People
 |:-------------------|:------------------------
-| Building the model | Sid, Evan, Neel
+| Building the model | Evan, Neel
 | Analysis           | Sid, Evan, Neel, Deepika, Sarah
 | Presentation       | Sid, Evan, Neel, Deepika, Sarah
 | Writing the report | Sid, Evan, Neel, Deepika, Sarah